asymmetricmedia/asym.me/assembly/describe.md

 that they see using the `@describe` command:

 ```
-@describe me as Looks freindly
+@describe me as Looks friendly
 ```

-The above commend would set your description to "Looks freindly"
+The above commend would set your description to "Looks friendly"

 Typing `@gender spivak` would set your gender to spivak.
 Possible genders include neuter, plural, spivak, male and female, type `help @gender` to learn